top of page

 Joe photographs his home railroad, the LIRR, as his primary artistic project.
 The busiest commuter railroad in North America is located in a hard to access region, and Joe aims to explore share its most interesting aspects.

-At age thirteen, Joe was the recipient of a scholarship to Conversations 2016 - a national conference held by the Center for Railroad Photography and Art (CRP&A) in Chicago, Illinois - at which he worked and observed as a docent.
-As a young artist, he had his work featured in an exhibit at the New York Transit Museum, and such companies as the Long Island Rail Road and Amtrak have used shots of Joe's for online advertising.
-Railfan & Railroad Magazine has published Joe's images in several issues from recent years.
+At age thirteen, Joe was the recipient of a scholarship to Conversations 2016 - a national conference held by the Center for Railroad Photography and Art (CRP&A) in Chicago, Illinois, at which he worked and observed as a docent.
+As a teenager, he had his work featured in an exhibit at the New York Transit Museum, and such companies as the Long Island Rail Road and Amtrak have used shots of Joe's for online advertising.

 In April 2025, Joe teamed up with the CRP&A to present his LIRR photography on their Zoom webinar series.
 He then received a scholarship to once again attend their annual conference in Chicago, where he presented his work in person that May.
-Additionally, a full spread and article featuring Joe's photography of the LIRR has been published in Railfan & Railroad Magazine's September 2025 issue.

 When he isn't trackside, Joe is working on building his operatic tenor voice, going to New York Mets baseball games with his dad, and performing his one-man show at senior centers and libraries around Long Island.